andi-crb/today-i-learned/README.md

 - How to map an array to display images in React.
 (24/05/16)
 - That you can use Lebab to convert code from ES5 to ES6.
 (27/05/2016)
 - How to use a for...in loop to construct an array based on an object.
 (28/05/2016)
 - The syntax for defining React components as functions of props.
 (28/06/2016)
+- Some ways to improve the speed of Node apps.
+(29/06/2016)

 <h2>SQL</h2>
 - An overview of some of SQL server's new features.
 (9/4/16)